-All property owners pay provincial property taxes including people who don't have children in school.
+All property owners pay provincial education property taxes including people who don’t have children or don’t have children in school.
 While The City of Calgary is required by legislation to collect provincial property taxes on behalf of the Alberta government, the municipality has no jurisdiction over school board budgets or operations.

 School support status